chms/jdotxt/README.md

 #### Downloads

-Go to "Releases" section of the GitHub project to get the latest version.
+Go to "[Releases](https://github.com/t7ko/jdotxt/releases)" section of the GitHub project to get the latest version.

-#### Website

-- [jdotxt](http://jdotxt.chschmid.com/), where you will find downloads for different operating systems and a quick guide video

 #### Building jdotxt